aileenmwong/LOTR-Vanilla-JS/README.md

 - An issue ticket created on the repo `ada-students` [here](https://git.generalassemb.ly/nyc-wdi-ada/ada-students/issues/new)
 - A link to your fork of this repository
 - A link to your BitBalloon upload of the GA press release (see the press release readme for more info!!!)
+- Completion, comfort, wins, losses, questions... you know the drill.

 ## This homework is due 🚨 10PM on WEDNESDAY NIGHT!! 🚨